 fbpx

-A good vertical oscillation when running is generally around 5 to 10 cm, but this varies wildly from person to person and is also dependent on the type of running you’re doing.
+What is considered a “good” vertical oscillation is generally around 5 to 10 cm, but this varies from person to person and depends on the type of running you’re doing.

-What's A Good Vertical Oscillation When Running? + 5 Form Mistakes You May Be Making 1
+What's A Good Vertical Oscillation When Running?
+1

 What Is Vertical Oscillation?